FabriceSalvaire/wikijs-fork/README.md

 - Most of the time, a major upgrade changes the API !

 **Idea**
-1. Split server and client as for V3, notice that both can be independent
+1. Split server and client as for V3.
+It will permit to have two independent `package.json`.
+The Node.js server only needs the Javascript files from the `server` directory, the required `node_modules` and the `assets` directory built by Webpack.
 1. upgrade serious security issues, see `yarn audit`
 1. upgrade to Vue 3
 1. check for improvements